Blindman — a comic book about a visually impaired person.

 Having chosen the name, Gavrysh and Benytsky acknowledged their adherence to the world of an independent comic book, which since the 1950s through different means questioned the dominance of American superhero tradition.
 Comics writers were fighting for the importance and self-sufficiency of the comic book, therefore critics of superheroism were fundamental.

 The comic book had to show that it could move away from propaganda and fictitious stories to become focused on real people's lives.
-Rather than to state about a heroic achievement "Blindman" tells a story about an encounter with the world and oneself, which is the most important story in the optics of underground comics.
+Rather than state a heroic achievement "Blindman" tells a story about an encounter with the world and oneself, which is the most important story in the optics of underground comics.

 At the same time, a number of artistic tasks have been solved in "Blindman".
 The authors worked with the scores of avant-garde music of the XX century, abstract and slow comics, where "something happens, when nothing happens", and based on this research they created a poetic piece.
 As the professor of medieval literature William Kuskin said: "Each page of a comic book is a poem."